DrChristophFH/world-forge/wiki/geography/eides/arch-god-kingdom/forelands/Grey-Fields.md

 Due to its location directly behind the [Black Mountains](/wiki/geography/eides/land-of-abominations/Black-Mountains.md), thus being a necessary passage for all supplies and reinforcements to the Bulwarks, the Grey Fields are a highly contested region.
 The lords of the Grey Fields must navigate a delicate political landscape, balancing the demands of the Arch-God Kingdom with the needs of their own people.

 Even though a small lordship often does not have the resources or means to defend itself politically, the Lords of the Grey Fields have never shied away from using their strategic position to their advantage.
 This notably includes the [Southern Border Watch](/wiki/geography/eides/arch-god-kingdom/forelands/Southern-Border-Watch.md).

+### Relations with the other Lordships

+The Grey Fields have a complicated relationship with the other Lordships of the Forelands.
+Especially with Trollfre and Letren are the relations tense.

+Letren, being the wealthiest Lordship of the Forelands and having the capital of the Forelands, often tried to keep the Grey Fields politically weak and never really accepted the Grey Fields as a full-fledged Lordship.

+Trollfre, on the other hand, has always been a thorn in the side of the Grey Fields.
+Especially after it had used its ties to the then Arch-God King to get the position as the main transshipment point for the supply lines to the Bulwarks.
+This has led to a long-standing rivalry between the two Lordships, which has often escalated into closed and open conflicts.